 It felt only natural when Asus decided to make the ROG Phone in 2018.
-It was a popular time for gaming phones, with devices such as the Razer Phone and Xiaomi Blackshark offering ramped up specs and unique features that gave mobile gamers a competitive edge.
+It was a popular time for gaming phones, with devices such as the Razer Phone offering ramped-up specs and unique features that gave mobile gamers a competitive edge.
 Asus wanted to go even further.
-It contracted Qualcomm to overclock the chip-maker’s flagship Snapdragon 845 processor in order to produce the fastest phone on the market.
+It contracted Qualcomm to overclock the chipmaker’s flagship Snapdragon 845 processor to produce the fastest phone on the market at the time.

-Now, Asus has released a third generation gaming phone, the fittingly named ROG Phone 3, once again bringing some of the best components available on the market.
+Then, Asus followed up with a third-generation gaming phone in 2020, the fittingly named ROG Phone 3, once again bringing some of the best components available on the market.
 But do monster specs translate to a good experience?

 Find out in the Android Authority Asus ROG Phone 3 review.

 Update, May 2021: Asus rolled out its ROG phone 3 closed Android 11 beta, and the ROG Phone 5 is now available.

 Design and display: Simple and quick

 - Notification LED

 - 6.59-inch AMOLED (2,340 x 1,080)

 - Small bezels (no notch)

 Even though the ROG Phone series design hasn’t changed drastically since 2018, its in-your-face styling has become more subtle with time.
 The first generation had bright orange accents with visible air vents, which became a single vent in the second generation.
 With the ROG Phone 3, Asus opted for a transparent cooling chamber with fewer sharp lines.